peak-scale/capsule-argo-addon/docs/config.md

 The configure the controller we have a dedicated cluster-scoped resource.
 This is to ensure type-safety regarding the configuration values.
 There can be any amount of configurations.
 However a controller only selects one configuration at a time.
 Updates to the configuration are reflected without the need to restart the controller.

-Here's a simple configuration which configures the argocd properties and the capsule-proxy service:
+Here's a simple configuration which configures the argocd properties:

 ```yaml
 apiVersion: addons.projectcapsule.dev/v1alpha1